Animal Place: Mission

 Animal Place extends support to all life with a special emphasis on farmed animals.
 This is executed by providing permanent sanctuary, education, legislation and appropriate placement of needy animals.

 Awards

-Animal Place (Grass Valley, CA) won first prize in the “Best Sanctuary” category, earning $50,000 for the organization.
+Animal Place (Grass Valley, California) won first prize in the “Best Sanctuary” category, earning $50,000 for the organization.

 Tax exempt status

 Animal Place is a 501(c)(3) charitable organization.